 If I said I do Latin dancing, you’d have a general idea of what that means.
 Maybe you’d get a flavor for the type of music and mood, but your idea of what I do and what I actually do could be miles apart.
 If you ask me to samba, and I don’t know how, I can’t just pick it up based on what I already know.
 Samba is wildly different from bachata, mambo, tango, or Argentine tango.
 If merengue music started playing and I started trying to salsa, it would be a hot mess.
 These are not the same things.
 Not even close!
 Specificity matters.

 Tribes have traditions.
 Tribes want to maintain those traditions.
 Taking bits and pieces from here and there isn’t evolution.
 It’s dilution.
-The Native American culture has been stolen from and watered down so much that the people hardly know themselves.
+The Native American culture has been stolen from and watered down so much that some people hardly know themselves.
 Children were stolen from their parents and beaten for speaking their native language.
 That was so successful that some tribes have all but lost their native tongue.
-Christianity was forced on people so that many do not identify with native beliefs.
+Christianity was forced on people so that many no longer identify with native spiritual beliefs.
 So, naturally, those who are in positions to keep the traditions alive are fighting to do so.
-They do not generally blend spiritual practices – or anything else – with other tribes.
+Those who know the difference generally do not blend spiritual practices – or anything else – with other tribes.
 They definitely do not blend with non-native influences.

 “First they came to take our land and water.
 Then they wanted our mineral resources.
 Now they want to take our religion as well.” ~Janet McCloud, Tulalep Nation